llmariner/llmariner.github.io/content/en/docs/setup/install.md

 #### Step 1.1.
 Create a new cluster with Karpenter

-Follow the [Karpenter getting started guide](https://karpenter.sh/docs/getting-started/getting-started-with-karpenter/) and create an EKS cluster and add Karpenter.
-The following is the installation step copied from the page (with slight simplification).
+Either follow the [Karpenter getting started guide](https://karpenter.sh/docs/getting-started/getting-started-with-karpenter/) and create an EKS cluster with Karpenter, or run the following simplified installation steps.

 ``` bash
 export CLUSTER_NAME="llmariner-demo"